 Figment has partnerships with a number of top-in-class custodians: firstname.lastname@example.org

 The Graph protocol takes control of your GRT tokens while you are staking.
-If you unbond your tokens, this process will take 28 days before the protocol returns your tokens to you.

 No, your delegated GRT cannot be destroyed.
 However, when you initially delegate GRT, 0.5% of your delegation will be burned.